-- (a) After CWC prepared backwater level data, the number of PAFs in Madhya Pradesh (MP) increased by 12,000 PAFs as their houses are affected in a 1 in 100 years flood. - (b) Government of Gujarat (GoG) included major sons of the dyke villages as PAFs. - (c) Cut-off date for major sons was extended by GoG and Government of Maharashtra (GoM).

-- (d) PAFs affected in MP, have increased due to delay in publication of Section 4 notification under the Land Acquisition Act. - (e) Persons socially or physically cut-off due to impounding of water in reservoir, are also considered as PAFs by all the three States. - (f) All the three States decided to consider encroachers as PAFs. - (g) Major unmarried daughters in Maharashtra are considered as a separate family by Government of Maharashtra. - (h) Some genuine PAFs were earlier left out (as many stayed in remote areas or used to undertake seasonal migration to towns and developed areas in search of casual work). - 185.
-As far as the State of Gujarat is concerned, its contention is that the task of R&R is not impossible as recognised by the FMG-I in its 1994 report and according to the State, it is fully ready and prepared to resettle in Gujarat all the PAFs upto FRL 455 ft.

-186. On 13 November 1996, a meeting of the Review Committee of the Narmada Control Authority chaired by the Union Minister of Water Resources was held.
+- (a) After C WC prepared backwater level data, the number of PAFs in Madhya Pradesh (MP) increased by 12000 PAFs as their houses are affected in a 1 in 100 years flood. - (b) Government of Gujarat (GOG) included major sons of the dyke villages as PAFs. - (c) Cut off date for major sons was extended by GOG and Government of Maharashtra (GOM). - (d) PAFs affected in MP, have increased due to delay in publication of Section 4 notification under the Land Acquisition Act. - (e) Persons socially or physically cut off due to impounding of water in reservoir, are also considered as PAFs by all the three States. - (f) All the three States decided to consider encroachers as PAFs. - (g) Major unmarried daughters in Maharashtra are considered as a separate family by Government of Maharashtra, - (h) Some genuine PAFs were earlier left out (as many stayed in remote areas or used to undertake seasonal migration to towns and developed areas in search of casual work). - 154.
+As far as the State of Gujarat is concerned, its contention is that the task of R&R is not impossible as recognised by the FMG-I in its 1994 report and according to the State, it is fully ready and prepared to re-settle in Gujarat all the PAFs upto FRL 455 ft. - 155.
+On 13th November, 1996, a meeting of the Review Committee of the Narmada Control Authority chaired by the Union Minister of Water Resources was held.
 This meeting was attended by the Chief Ministers of all the States including Rajasthan and representatives of Ministry of Environment and Forests, Ministry of Social Justice and Empowerment, Government of India.
-In the meeting it was unanimously decided that the reviews of the implementation of the resettlement and rehabilitation measures will be undertaken for every five-metre height of the dam jointly by the concerned R&R Sub-group and Environment Sub-group so that work could progress pari passu with the implementation measures.
-In its meeting held on 6 January 1999, the R&R Sub-group of the NCA observed that arrangements made by the states for R&R of the balance families pertaining to the dam height EL~90metre were adequate and a meeting of the party States should be convened shortly to finalise the action plan.
-Pursuant thereto a special inter-state meeting was convened under the chairmanship of the Secretary to the Government of India, Ministry of Social Justice and Empowerment on 21 January 1999 at New Delhi and action plan for resettlement and rehabilitation for balanced (sic) families of dam height EL 90 metre was finalised for implementation by the States.
-It is the case of the State of Gujarat that it had issued notices and made offers in January 1998 to PAFs affected at RL 90 metre in connection with the selection of land and their resettlement in Gujarat.
-According to it, even in respect of PAFs affected at RL 95 metre, notices were issued in January 1999 and to the PAFs included in the subsequent list, notices were issued in September 1999.
+In the meeting it was unanimously decided that the reviews of the implementation of resettlement and rehabilitation measures will be undertaken for every five meter height of the dam jointly by the concerned R&R Subgroup and Environmental Sub-group so that work could progress pari passu with the implementation measurers.
+In its meeting held on 6th January, 1999, R&R Sub-Group of Narmada Control Authority observed that arrangements made by the States for R&R of the balance families pertaining to the dam height EL 90 meter were adequate and a meeting of the party States should be convened shortly to finalise the action plan.
+Pursuant thereto a special Inter-State Meeting was convened under the chairmanship of the Secretary to the Government of India, Ministry of Social Justice and Empowerment on 21 st January, 1999 at New Delhi and action plan for re-settlement and rehabilitation for balanced families of dam height EL 90 meter was finalised for implementation by the States.
+It is the case of the State of Gujarat that it had issued notices and made offers in January, 1998 to PAFs affected at RL 90 meter in connection with the selection of land and their re-settlement in Gujarat.
+According to it, even in respect of PAFs affected at RL 95 meter, notices were issued in January, 1999 and to the PAFs included in the subsequent list, notices were issued in September 1999.
 The process of land selection by PAFs who had opted to resettle in Gujarat at RL 95 meter was already started.
 According to the Union of India, the Master Plan was under implementation and the progress of R&R at various elevations of dam viz.
-EL 90 metre, EL 95 metre, EL 110 metre and FRL 138.68 metre had been made.
+EL 90 meter, EL 95 meter, EL 110 meter and FRL 138.68 meter has been made.